 ✔️ Why you'll love this recipe!

-- This flapjack recipe is straightforward and simple, making it a perfect choice even for novice bakers and kids.
+- This flapjack recipe is easy and perfect for novice bakers and kids.
 The ingredients are readily available and the process is simple.

-- Raspberry flapjacks can serve various roles: a quick breakfast, a lunchbox snack, a teatime accompaniment, or a light dessert.
-This flexibility makes it a reliable treat for any time of the day.
+- Raspberry flapjacks are versatile: great for breakfast, lunchboxes, teatime, or dessert.
+They’re a reliable treat for any time of the day.

 🛒 Ingredient notes

-Only a handful of pantry staples are needed to make this easy fruity flapjack recipe (not to be confused with American flapjacks, which are actually pancakes!).
+Only a handful of pantry staples are needed to make this easy fruity flapjack recipe.

 Golden Syrup - or swap for runny honey.